tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 When an enemy targets your MD with an attack and misses, each of your allies gains a +2 bonus to their next attack roll if it’s against that enemy.

 **Quirk:** Believes small mammals are delicious raw.

 ---

+#### Tarnished Silver Crown

+When an attack targets your MD and misses, deal negative energy damage equal to three times your level to an enemy engaged with you.

+**Quirk:** Nostalgic for glories of past ages.

+---